nepttune/nepttune/DOC.md

 ## ConfigMenu

 Config Menu is simple component for generating static menu.
-It is designed to be used as static menu in admininstration layout, but can be used anywehre else.
+It is designed to be used as static menu in admininstration layout, but can be used anywhere else.

 Component takes an array as constructor parameter.
 Array has to have following format.
 ```
 Menu:
     order: